roberto-naharro/learn-react-flow/README.md

 # React Flow & Deck.gl Learning Repository

-This repository contains examples and exercises for learning and testing functionalities of React Flow and deck.gl libraries.
+This repository contains examples and exercises for learning React Flow and deck.gl library functionalities.

 ## Table of Contents